FilippoBovo/production-data-science/README.md

 The links in this tutorial should be used only when the symbol [**➠**](#) appears.
 All other links point to further resources and are optional.

-> Finally, quoted text is devoted to suggestions and observations.
+> Quoted text is devoted to suggestions and observations.

+Finally, here is a five-minute read about the [story and motivation of the data science worflow](http://datadrivenjournalism.net/resources/production_data_science).

 Let's start the tutorial!